 - When the spaghetti is al dente, drain it and put it in the pan with the broth.
 Stir the pasta well with the broth until it gains consistency, and remove it from the heat.
 Let it rest for 30 seconds and cool slightly.

 - It is time to add the egg-cheese mixture to the pan with the spaghetti.
 Stir until you get a very creamy carbonara sauce.
 Finally, add the guanciale cubes and season with black pepper and grated cheese.

 This is the authentic Italian dish of spaghetti carbonara.

 Variants of Spaghetti Carbonara Recipe

 Each traditional recipe has a thousand variations, and so does the recipe for authentic carbonara.
 For example, we have the baked carbonara, where a final gratin in the oven is added to the original recipe.
 Although it is true that most of the different versions are characterized by the addition or substitution of some of the ingredients.

 Let’s start with the spaghetti carbonara with cream, where the egg is accompanied or replaced by liquid cream.
 This is a refined, creamier version with a less pronounced touch of egg.

 There are also different trends in cheese: for example, some people do not like the strong taste of sheep’s cheese, and use half or even all Parmesan cheese.
 For example, this recipe for Pennes with Chicken Carbonara uses Parmesan cheese.

 There are also different opinions about the type of pasta used for carbonara.
-In addition to spaghetti and continuing with the long pasta, the recipe for carbonara noodles, foratini or fettuccine is very widespread, and they lend themselves very well to be seasoned with this rich and tasty cream.
+In addition to spaghetti and continuing with the long pasta, Linguine Carbonara Recipe, foratini or fettuccine is very widespread, and they lend themselves very well to be seasoned with this rich and tasty cream.

 Excellent short pastas are also used.
 In Rome it is common to serve rigatoni, and of course the delicious macaroni a la carbonara, which also has many supporters.